RaccoonFacts/RaccoonFacts-Easy-Twitch-View-Bot/README.md

 ## Overview
 RaccoonFacts Easy Twitch View Bot is a Windows Forms application designed to automate the process of generating Twitch viewership using Selenium WebDriver and external proxy sites.
 The bot launches multiple headless Chrome instances, each navigating through a randomly selected proxy site to view a specified Twitch channel, simulating real viewership.
 The application is built for ease of use with a simple GUI, allowing users to configure the target channel, number of bots, and viewing intervals.

-**Note1:** This utilizes chrome, so it is a bit GPU heavy, so I would not do more than 20 viewers due to the load.
+**Note 1:** This utilizes chrome, so it is a bit GPU heavy, so I would not do more than 20 viewers due to the load.

-**Note2:** This project is for educational purposes only.
+**Note 2:** This project is for educational purposes only.
 Using view bots violates Twitch's Terms of Service and may result in account bans.
 Use responsibly and at your own risk.

 ## Features
 - **Automated Viewership**: Launches multiple bots to view a specified Twitch channel via external proxy sites.